-The Darwins are a first singularity transapient clade, originally native to the Zoeific Biopolity.
-Unlike some other transapients, they have a common set of characteristics that ordinary sapients can identify, appear to have a common origin or design to which most of them remain faithful, and are capable of independent reproduction/manufacture of new individuals of the same type.
+The Darwins are a First Singularity transapient clade, originally native to the Zoeific Biopolity.
+Unlike some other transapients, they have a common set of characteristics that ordinary sophonts can identify, appear to have a common origin or design to which most of them remain faithful, and are capable of independent reproduction/manufacture of new individuals of the same type.
 For these reasons they are generally regarded as a clade by sophontologists.

 Though the Darwins or their avatars may be active on the Known Net, or create avatars that operate in it or in other computronium habitats, very few Darwins are known to have permanently abandoned their usual physical bodies to live entirely in a computronium environment.
 Those who have done so have generally renamed themselves and taken up other pursuits, and are not generally regarded as members of the clade by sophontologists.

-If necessary a Darwin can abandon its central body and physical avatars and reconfigure itself into a small mobile form weighing less than 50 kilograms.
-Such forms may then grow, manufacture, or or use other equipment (anything from legs or wheels to ground, air, or interplanetary vehicles) as necessary for rapid travel.
+If necessary a Darwin can abandon its central body and physical avatars and reconfigure itself into a smaller form that masses less than 50 kilograms.
+Such a compact form may then grow, manufacture, or use other equipment (anything from basic legs or wheels to full ground, air, or interplanetary vehicles) as necessary for rapid travel.
 In a very few instances, a Darwin has manufactured its own small interstellar craft for this travelling form.
 However such drastic actions are rare and usually mean that there is some sort of emergency.
-Under ordinary circumstances, traveling Darwins buy or hire regular transportation, and maintain a larger a body and as many mobile avatars as is practical.
+Under ordinary circumstances, traveling Darwins buy or hire regular transportation, and maintain a larger body and as many mobile avatars as is practical.
 They explain that this is because they prefer to remain as much "in touch" with their surroundings as they can, and enjoy the experiences and interactions of travel.

 Communication, Senses, and Locomotion